Physics Correspondence Seminar: The main, correspondence part

 The correspondence competition runs during the whole school year and is divided in two parts: winter and summer, each consisting of three problem sets.
 They are two categories: B-category (for younger students) and A-category (for older students).

 The aim of FKS problems is to be more than just textbook exercises; successful solutions require creativity and an original approach.
 Participants are expected to factually support their conclusions, construct well-argued numerical estimations, design and perform experiments or write computational simulations.

 The participants send their solutions either via traditional mail or electronically via a submission system or email.
 The organizers grade their solutions and send them back together with model answers and feedback.
 There is strong emphasis on pointing out flaws or imperfections in reasoning or, on the other hand, highlighting the positive aspects of the solution.
 Consequently, at the end of each semester, the 36 best participants are invited to attend week-long winter and summer camps.

 Other activities of the FKS

 Summer and winter camps

 As a reward, the best seminar participants are invited to take part in winter or summer camps.
-The these camps are typically one week long and are located in the countryside of Slovakia.
+These camps are typically one week long and are located in the countryside of Slovakia.
 A typical day at the camp consists of lectures on advanced topics from the university undergraduates in the morning and an adventure program in the afternoon and evening.